AlaYousef/drf-api-pp5/README.md

 * The admin just has the ability to read/delete this message.

+## API End Points
+* The API end points that accepts requests and sends back responses implemented as:

+**Profiles**
+1. Endpoint: /profiles/

+Methods:
+* POST - Used to create user profile.
+* GET - Used to get a list of profiles.

+2. Endpoint: /posts/<int:pk>/

+Methods:
+* GET - Get a single profile.
+* DELETE - Used to delete a profile.

+**Recipes**
+1. Endpoint: /recipes/

+Methods Used:
+* POST - Used to create a recipe post.
+* GET - Used to retrieve a list of recipes.

+2. Endpoint: /recipes/<int:pk>/

+Methods:
+* GET - Used to view single and specific recipe post.
+* PUT - Used to edit a recipe post.
+* DELETE - Used to delete an recipe post.

+**Profiles**
+1. Endpoint: /profiles/

+Methods:
+* POST - Used to create user profile.
+* GET - Used to get a list of profiles.

+2. Endpoint: /profiles/<int:pk>/

+Methods:
+* GET - Get a single profile.
+* DELETE - Used to delete a profile.

+**Contacts**
+1. Endpoint: /contacts/

+Methods:
+* POST - Used to create contact request.
+* GET - Used to get a list of contacts requests.

+2. Endpoint: /contacts/<int:pk>/

+Methods:
+* GET - Get a single contact request.
+* DELETE - Used to delete a contact request.

+**Bookmarks**
+1. Endpoint: /bookmarks/

+Methods:
+* POST - Used to create bookmark (save) request.
+* GET - Used to get a list of bookmarks requests.

+2. Endpoint: /bookmarks/<int:pk>/

+Methods:
+* GET - Get a single bookmark request.
+* DELETE - Used to delete (toggle) a bookmark request.

+**Likes**
+1. Endpoint: /likes/

+Methods:
+* POST - Used to create like request.
+* GET - Used to get a list of likes.

+2. Endpoint: /likes/<int:pk>/

+Methods:
+* GET - Get a single like request.
+* DELETE - Used to delete (toggle) a like request.

+**comments**
+1. Endpoint: /comments/

+Methods:
+* POST - Used to create comment.
+* GET - Used to get a list of comments.

+2. Endpoint: /comments/<int:pk>/

+Methods:
+* GET - Get a single comment.
+* PUT - Used to edit a comment.
+* DELETE - Used to delete comment.

 ## Agile Methodology
 The project was developed using Agile methodology.
 Product backlog is detailed into three levels:<br>
 * Epics which is a large quantities of related work, which were five epics for the project.
 Each of them has a list of features.